 Doctor of Nursing Practice education expands the professional nurse's theoretical foundations.
-The nurse applies research, theory, and current evidence towards the improvement of the profession of nursing and patient health outcomes.
-These graduates actively engage in the critical conversation that affects systems of care and health policy at the local, regional, and national levels.
+The nurse applies research, theory and current evidence towards the improvement of the profession of nursing and patient healthoutcomes.
+These graduates actively engage in the critical conversation that affects systems of care and health policy at the local, regional and nation all levels.